 When are consultations held?

-During Semesters 1 and 2, The Learning Centre consultation hours are:
+During Semesters 1 and 2, starting from week 2 of Semester.
+The Learning Centre consultation hours are:

 - Monday to Thursday 10am - 6pm